PredictiveSingularity/.github/profile/README.md

 ![sagittarius](https://user-images.githubusercontent.com/79070834/218044760-b14f7e1d-51b0-4cc0-bc7b-21a63154ba98.png)

-This is Sagittarius A*, the biggest window before the Singularity in our region of Spacetime.
+This is Sagittarius 𝛼*, the biggest window before the Singularity in our region of Spacetime.

 # What is the Singularity?